Course

 Upon successful completion of this course, the student will be able to:

-• Practice ethical behaviour within the classroom context by honouring confidentiality and implementing the principles of Child and Youth Care (CYC) ethical guidelines.
+• Practice professional behaviour by honouring confidentiality and implementing the principles of Child and Youth Care (CYC) ethical guidelines.

-• Explore the impact of self awareness on the practice of CYC.
+• Explore the impact of self on relational engagement with children and youth.

 Requisites